 2. Google Penguin

-You know that the relevant backlinks are still alive and you can boost your ranking with it.
+You know that the relevant backlinks are still alive and you can boost your ranking with them.
 But, after Google launched the Penguin update in April 2012, many sites got penalized for spamming the search results.

 3. Google Pirate